An Introduction to Reactive Strength Index

 Figure 6.
 Example data from the Incremental DJ Test from a Rugby Player.

-However, due to the advancements made in the sports science field and the improved technology available, other ways of measuring RSI have been developed2.
+However, due to the advancements made in the sports science field and the improved technology available, other ways of RSI testing have been developed2.

 Ebben & Petushek tested 49 subjects from National Collegiate Athletic Association (NCAA) Division-I, club, or recreational sports and participation in plyometrics as part of their annual training program.
-They used a battery of different jumps on a force plate to test RSI which included:
+They used a battery of different jumps on a force plate to test reactive strength index which included:

 - Squat Jumps